smartbch/docs/developers-guide/runsinglenode.md

 You can also ignore the `unlock` argument to unlock no accounts.

 This command starts the node which provides JSON-RPC service at localhost:8584.
 You can use the `--http.addr` option to select another port other than localhost:8584.
 We unlocked accounts created at genesis, which can be shown using the following command:

+You can also use `--mainnet-url` option to specify a bitcoincashnode's RPC endpoint, and use `--home` option to specifiy another data directory other than ~/.smartbchd .

 ```bash
 # Run this command in another terminal: